ismoil793/mega-miyya/README.md

-# Mega Miyya - AI-Powered Code Review Tool
+# Mega Miyya (Mega Mind) - AI-Powered Code Review Tool

 An intelligent code review tool that automatically analyzes pull requests using AI and provides detailed feedback directly on GitHub, similar to CodeRabbit.